'It needs to stop’: Whitmer condemns rhetoric at Trump rally, chants of ‘lock her up’

 Trump on Saturday claimed that Omar “doesn’t love our country too much, I don’t think.”
 He accused unspecified people of craving power and then said, “God help us if they ever did get it … you just have to look all over the world in different places.”

-Omar is one of four liberal congresswomen of color whom Trump has infamously told to “go back” to the “totally broken and crime infested places from which they came,” in comments many decried as racist.
-Omar became a U.S. citizen as a teenager, the other three were born in the United States.
+Omar is one of four liberal congresswomen of color whom Trump infamously told to “go back” to the “totally broken and crime infested places from which they came,” in comments many decried as racist.
+Omar became a U.S. citizen as a teenager, and the other three were born in the United States.

 “When [Trump] tells four American Congresswomen to go back to their countries, he reaffirms his plan to ‘Make America Great Again’ has always been about making America white again,” House Speaker Nancy Pelosi (D-Calif.) responded at the time on Twitter.